jitpack/jitpack.io/FAQ.md

 With option 2. the third party artifact becomes available as a Gradle/Maven dependency on JitPack.

+**Does JitPack provide artifact checksums and signing**

+JitPack creates sha and md5 checksums for all artifacts.
+Artifact signing is not yet available however we are planning to add it as well.

 **How do I resolve `Read timed out` error in Gradle?**

 Since version 4.3 Gradle has reduced http timeouts which can cause downloads to time out when JitPack waits for a build to finish.